TuTaiTungTaTungTang/FarmShop/README.md

 Image Management: Enable admins to delete images, ensuring data integrity and storage optimization. <Br/>

-🚀 With the power of these cutting-edge technologies, the MERN Marketplace delivers a robust and feature-rich multi-vendor website.
+🚀 With the power of these cutting-edge technologies, the MERN Marketplace delivers a robust and feature-rich farm shop.
 It ensures a seamless user experience, efficient data management, real-time communication, and secure transactions.
 Join me in revolutionizing the e-commerce experience by connecting buyers and sellers in a dynamic and user-friendly environment.

 Feel free to reach out to me for more information or to explore collaboration opportunities.